pimbrouwers/weld.js/README.md

 ### Creating Elements

-The first is `weld.el()` which creates a new element.
-The first argument is the tag name, and the second is an object literal of attributes.
-Attributes can contrain id, class, data attributes and event listeners.
-Object keys prefixed with `on` with function values are automatically added as event listeners.
+The first is `weld.el()` which is a DOM swiss army knife.
+It can create new elements and modify existing ones.
+When the first argument is a string literal tag name, a new element will be creating.
+Attributes are provided as an object literal and can include event listeners, denoted by prefixing the attribute name with `on`.

 ```js
 const button = weld.el('button', {